lqb2/blog/_posts/2022-03-10-no-RFPs-for-me.md

 my first consulting gig was in 2014. looking back at it, i undercharged by approximately one million percent. :'D

-over these past 7-8 years, i've developed a lot of stances in my wor. they evolve, of course, but one that hasn't changed much is this: i don't do RFPs. i talk about this stance a few times a year but a recently email exchange made me realize i want to write it down.
+over these past 7-8 years, i've developed a lot of stances in my work. they evolve, of course, but one that hasn't changed much is this: i don't do RFPs. i talk about this stance a few times a year but a recently email exchange made me realize i want to write it down.

 so here we are. enumerated below are the reasons i don't do (apply to) RFPs.